 This space is a lesson in minimalism.
 Liljencrantz Design has mastered the art of the less-is-more aesthetic by blending monochromatic gray tones and skipping the accent colors entirely.
 Wood floors bring just the right amount of warmth to the design, while mix-matched textures from the marble fireplace to the fur accent chair make the dynamic space feel visually interesting.

 Retreat to Nature

-Turns out, gray looks absolutely fierce with earth tones.
+As it turns out, gray looks absolutely fierce with earth tones.
 Don’t believe us?
-Take a look at this living room from designer Kevin Dumais.
+Take a look at this living room by designer Kevin Dumais.
 Here, a charcoal sofa is deftly combined with an olive green wall treatment, a reddish-brown ceiling, and yellow throw pillows and blankets, mimicking a luscious forest.
 When all these earth hues are paired together, they create a living room that’s moody but bursting with character and life.

 Create an Orange Oasis

 If you want to decorate with orange but are nervous your home will veer into Halloween territory, add some gray to the mix to keep things down to earth.
 In this cozy room designed by Arbor & Co., a slate couch punctuates the tangerine-colored walls.
 Fluffy throw pillows and a printed rug in lighter shades of gray soften the contrasting color palette, with no sign of Halloweentown in sight.

 If you're warming up a gray living room but don't want to mix too many accent colors, keep it simple by adding fresh houseplants.
 This design trick is an excellent way to make your home feel lively without compromising its clean aesthetic.
 Here, large branches with lush green leaves create a focal point on the coffee table.
 In the corner of the room, muted colors come out in the leaves styled in a clear glass vase on the wooden chest.